The Midterms Could Permanently Change North Carolina Politics

 No Democrat decided to challenge Anita Earls, a longtime crusading progressive attorney who has led some of the more successful charges against the GOP’s moves from the Southern Coalition for Social Justice, which she founded.
 But Chris Anglin decided to run on the GOP line, much to the consternation of Republicans who are concerned he could dilute Justice Jackson’s vote and give Democrats a 5–2 edge on the court.
 Republicans howled that Anglin, an attorney in Raleigh with no judicial experience, was a fake candidate placed on the ballot by Democrats.
 It didn’t help much that his campaign consultant, Perry Woods, works for Democrats, nor that his attorney in challenging the General Assembly was John Burns, a prominent Raleigh Democrat and county commissioner.

 The governor’s office and the North Carolina Democratic Party both denied any involvement in Anglin’s campaign and his decision to run.
-Anglin also told me he is not a Democratic plant and is running out of conviction.
-He noted that although he switched his registration to Republican in June, he’d only been a registered Democrat since 2012.
+Anglin also told me he is not a Democratic plant and is running on his convictions.
+He noted that although he switched his registration to Republican in June, he’d been a registered Democrat only since 2012.
 He argues he’s defending traditional GOP values, but his critique does sound a lot like the Democratic critique of the General Assembly.

-“I decided to run for Supreme Court because I wanted to give Republican voters an alternative candidate, so that they could vote for someone who believes in separation of powers, and also that the judiciary should be a coequal and separate branch of government from the legislature,” he told me.
+“I decided to run for supreme court because I wanted to give Republican voters an alternative candidate so that they could vote for someone who believes in separation of powers, and also that the judiciary should be a coequal and separate branch of government from the legislature,” he told me.
 “I don’t think the current incumbent encompasses those traditional Republican values that have become lost in the state.”

 It’s hard to imagine there’s a large bloc of Republicans eager for a justice who toes the Democratic line.
 But even if just a few pull the lever for him, it could give Earls a leg up.
 Recent polls show Earls ahead of both Jackson and Anglin, with many voters undecided.

-A couple hours after Anglin’s hearing at the Wake County Courthouse, and a few blocks north, a motley collection of ex-governors was assembling at the Old State Capitol for a press conference.
-There was Jim Hunt, the venerable Democrat who is the longest-serving governor in state history; Jim Martin, the only two-term Republican governor in state history; Mike Easley, a Democrat convicted of a felony after leaving office for a baroque array of corruption scandals; Perdue; and Pat McCrory, the Republican who succeeded Perdue after a bitter campaign in 2012, and then lost an even more bitter campaign for reelection in 2016.
+A couple of hours after Anglin’s hearing at the Wake County Courthouse, and a few blocks north, a motley collection of ex-governors was assembling at the Old State Capitol for a press conference.
+There was Jim Hunt, the venerable Democrat who is the longest-serving governor in state history; Jim Martin, the only two-term Republican governor in state history; Mike Easley, a Democrat convicted of a felony after leaving office for a baroque array of corruption scandals; Perdue; and Pat McCrory, the Republican who succeeded Perdue after a bitter campaign in 2012, and then lost an even bitterer campaign for reelection in 2016.

-The group shared an uneasy jolliness—part collegiality borne out of the shared privilege of running the state, part the half-natural, half-cultivated backslapping bonhomie of longtime pols.
+The group shared an uneasy jolliness—part collegiality born out of the shared privilege of running the state, part the half-natural, half-cultivated backslapping bonhomie of longtime pols.
 (Their entrance was slow, as each governor stopped to greet his or her favorite graying member of the press corps.)
-They also shared a strange common purpose: opposing two of the six amendments on the November ballot.
+They also had a strange common purpose: opposing two of the six amendments on the November ballot.

-“Never have five of us gotten together and stuck it to you on the same issue,” Easely quipped.
+“Never have five of us gotten together and stuck it to you on the same issue,” Easley quipped.
 The gathering was indeed unprecedented.
 But for all the jokes, the governors were deadly serious about the amendments.

 “This is really about whether a few politicians in the legislature will increase their power at the expense of the people of North Carolina,” Hunt said in his distinguished drawl.